 The ministries help guide families to available financial resources—such as help with heating bills and groceries—or just comfort them when they cry.
 For the imprisoned, Grant organizes video conferences offering advice from those who have been there; he also helps the men (they are almost always men) forge new career paths.
 For example, he helped one hedge funder go back to school to become a drug counselor.
 The ministries continue to thrive. prisonist.org.

 Reprinted from Greenwich Magazine, March 2018 issue

-Jeff Grant is the Executive Director of Family ReEntry, a criminal justice organization with offices and programs in eight Connecticut cities.
-He is the first person in the U.S. formerly incarcerated for a white-collar crime to be appointed as CEO of a major criminal justice nonprofit.
+Jeff Grant is a leader, expert and speaker in (1) criminal justice/prisoner reentry, (2) recovery from opioid and substance abuse, (3) leading a successful life with bipolar disorder/other mental illnesses, and (4) spirituality/interfaith religion.
+After addiction to prescription opioids and serving almost 14 months in a Federal prison for a white-collar crime he committed when he was a lawyer, Jeff started his own reentry – earning a Master of Divinity from Union Theological Seminary in New York City.
+As the Executive Director of Family ReEntry, a criminal justice organization with offices and programs in eight Connecticut cities, he is the first person in the United States incarcerated for a white-collar crime to be appointed CEO of a major criminal justice nonprofit.
 He is also the Co-Founder of Progressive Prison Ministries – the first ministry in the country created to provide confidential support and counseling to individuals, families and organizations with white-collar and other nonviolent incarceration issues.
-After serving almost fourteen months in a Federal prison for a white-collar crime he committed when he was a lawyer, Jeff began his own reentry – earning a Master of Divinity from Union Theological Seminary in New York City.
-Jeff can be reached at (203) 405-6249, email@example.com, prisonist.org.
+Jeff can be reached at (203) 405-6249, firstname.lastname@example.org, prisonist.org.